 Moscow Ballet and SCAD drawing minors announce drawing contest and exhibition

 Moscow Ballet's Fine Art program in partnership with Savannah College of Art and Design (SCAD) created a student exhibition featuring drawings of Moscow Ballet Danseur Mykhailo Shcherbakov who visited during the fall of 2019.
 SCAD and Moscow Ballet are expanding a collaboration of several years promoting the artistry of SCAD drawing students using Moscow Ballet’s danseur Mykhailo Shcherbakov as subject.
-Danseur Mykhailo Shcherbakov performs as the Nutcracker Doll and Brother Fritz in the Great Russian Nutcracker in Savannah Friday, December 20, 3pm matinee and 7pm at Lucas Theatre.
-The exhibit is at SCAD’s Anderson Hall, 412 E. Anderson Street, Sav., GA 31401.
-Visitors must be accompanied by SCAD student or staff.
-Exhibition is open November 6, 2019 to January 16, 2020.
+Danseur Mykhailo Shcherbakov performed as the Nutcracker Doll and Brother Fritz in 2019's Great Russian Nutcracker.
+The exhibit featured at SCAD’s Anderson Hall November 6, 2019 through January 16, 2020.

 Pasadena's ArtCenter, Motion Capture, and Moscow Ballet's Ballerina Anna Trofimova